 Daily outrages in the news cycle precipitated by the current U.S. leadership trickled down to inflame personal challenges.
-Though they each had a rough time of it at the end of 2016 and through 2017 in various ways, the drive to more intentional activism remained and grew clearer.
+Though they both had a rough time of it at the end of 2016 and through 2017 in various ways, the drive to more intentional activism remained and grew clearer.
 Their shared determination regarding positive political and social change combined with interests including personal growth, creative arts, and conversations within and between cultures.
-The Leftscape was born.
+The Leftscape podcast was born.
 The first episode, Ch-Ch-Ch-Changes, was posted on May 30, 2018.

 Mary McGinley is a theatre director who has studied the traditional acting styles as well as more physically based disciplines such as Michael Chekov, Viewpoints, Mime, and Clowning.
 Over her 40-year career as a theater artist, Mary has worked as a director, coach, teacher, fight choreographer, designer, and actor.
 She has served as casting director and administrator with regional theaters around the country including Carolinian Shakespeare Festival, George Street Playhouse, Cincinnati Playhouse, Orlando Theatre Project, New Jersey Shakespeare Festival, and Touchstone of L.A.
 An activist, she is the State Rep of the National Organization for Women of Middlesex/Somerset N.J.
 She is also a proud member of the teacher’s union American Federation of Teachers and newsletter editor for the KUAFF local.